 - All places where any positive students or employees have spent significant amounts of time will undergo thorough cleaning and disinfection.

-- If the Manhattan College community reaches an outbreak level of positive cases, set by DOH standards, an E2 campus alert will go out to the community to PAUSE all on-campus activities, including in-person classes, library activities, lab research, etc., for 3-5 days until all contact tracing and quarantine directives are in place.
+- If the Manhattan College community reaches an outbreak level of positive cases, set by DOH standards, an E2 campus alert will go out to the community to pause all on-campus activities, including in-person classes, library activities, lab research, etc., for 3-5 days until all contact tracing and quarantine directives are in place.

-- Once on campus, those who exhibit symptoms should contact Health Services for a “telehealth” visit that will direct them to a testing partner.
-Students who test positive on a surveillance screen — and those with symptoms — are required to isolate for a minimum of 10 days.
+- In the event that a student tests positive for COVID-19 or develops illness, a red pass is assigned.
+Students that exhibit symptoms should contact Health Services for a telehealth visit for evaluation and directions for covid testing.
+Students who test positive for COVID-19 on a surveillance test and those with symptoms are required to isolate for a minimum of 10 days.

-- Resident students will be directed to isolate at home if living within two hours of campus.
-Students who are unable to return home will be directed to isolate in a Manhattan College isolation room set aside by Residential Life.
+- Students who test positive and isolate on campus will be followed by Health Services and referred to Counseling Services.
+Resident students will be directed to isolate at home if living within two hours of campus.
+Students who are unable to return home will be directed to isolate in a Manhattan College isolation room assigned by Residential Life.

 - Commuter students with a positive test will be directed to isolate at home.

 For those with health conditions, remote learning is the primary accommodation.
-If students are taking a course that requires face-to-face instruction, they should be in contact with their academic adviser or the chair of their department to discuss whether they will be able to complete the course in fall 2020 remotely or if they need to defer the courses to a future semester (for example, a practicum or internship, CPR, etc.)
+If students are taking a course that requires face-to-face instruction, they should be in contact with their academic adviser or the chair of their department to discuss whether they will be able to complete the course in spring 2021 remotely or if they need to defer the courses to a future semester (for example, a practicum or internship, CPR, etc.)